adam-p/yesterday-i-learned/git.md

 * Why `git push origin (branch)`, when you can [`git push origin HEAD`](http://stackoverflow.com/a/23241152) from your local one?
 * `git log --stat` shows diffs as well as the commit messages.
 * Git commits have two dates: commit date and author date.
 Changing one of the dates (e.g. via cherry-picking) will change the hash of that commit.
+* You can `git diff` and `git diff HEAD`.
+If you already `git add`ed some things and made further changes before committing, `git diff HEAD` shows you changes including in the files already added.

 [github]: https://help.github.com/articles/remove-sensitive-data
 [github 2]: https://help.github.com/articles/permission-levels-for-an-organization-repository